 About the School of Modern Languages

 The School of Modern Languages at St Andrews is one of the largest and most diverse of its kind in the UK.
-It consists of six departments:
+It consists of seven departments:

 - Arabic and Persian

 All staff contribute to a dynamic cross-disciplinary programme in Comparative Literature.

 The School’s approach is underpinned by the belief that the acquiring of high-level language skills goes hand in hand with studying culture.
 With partners all over Europe and the Middle East, the School sees living, studying and working abroad as an integral part of language study.

 With more than 45 research active members of staff, the School of Modern Languages has a vibrant research culture which spans a wide range of national cultures and cross-disciplinary themes including: